Unrecorded Bridleways to be extinguished in 2026

 2026: Why is it important?

-These unrecorded routes actually exist in law but have been temporarily lost to the public.
-Our aim is to safeguard them for public use so that equestrians today and in the future have safe off-road routes to ride and carriage drive on.
+On 1 January 2026, bridleways in England and Wales that aren’t formally recorded will be lost to the public.
+Our aim is to safeguard bridleways for public use so that equestrians today and in the future have safe off-road routes to ride on.

 We need your help!

 The BHS is committed to saving as many bridleways as possible before 2026; but we need as many people as possible to help us out.
 You can get involved by:

 Check your favourite route is recorded

 You can do this by seeing if it is recorded as a bridleway on an OS map or by checking with your local authority.

 Read more about how to check if a route is recorded.

 If you are concerned about a route you ride you can contact your local BHS Access & Bridleways officer.
 Alternatively, email us at email@example.com and we can put you in touch.